-Moreover, \textsc{stlf} at even finer granularity ($30$ minutes ahead) was performed in \cite{lusis2017short}.
-They tried different approaches with regression tree performing the best.
-The experimental setting in \cite{lusis2017short} is different than above, using $28$ days for testing and all remaining data for training ($\approx \ 2.5$ years).
+Authors in~\cite{lusis2017short} perform \textsc{stlf} at even finer granularity ($30$ minutes ahead) using different machine learning methods to perform \textsc{stlf}.
+For comparison, as performed in~\cite{lusis2017short}, we use $28$ days for testing and all remaining data for training ``$\approx 2.5$ years" (for Australia dataset).
 The test data consists of randomly selected weeks in September ($2012$), December ($2012$), March ($2013$), June ($2013$).
-We evaluate \textsc{fmf} in the same setting.
-We used the previous $2$ years load for training and randomly selected $4$ weeks (from same months as given in \cite{lusis2017short}) for testing.
-Note that we do not use any non-calendar attribute (i.e. survey, demographic data, etc.).
-The results of \textsc{fmf} in this setting and those reported in \cite{lusis2017short} are given in Table \ref{tbl:comparisonLusis}.
+The comparison, using same parameters, dataset and experimental settings as in~\cite{lusis2017short}, is given in Table~\ref{tbl_comparisonLusis}.
 Observe that \textsc{fmf} achieves up to $26.5\%$ improvement in \textsc{rmse} and $94.1\%$ improvement in \textsc{nrmse}.
-Note that we use the error values reported in \cite{lusis2017short} as-it-is from their paper rather than implementing their approach.